peterhenryd/dorian/README.md

 🚧 Disclaimer!
 Dorian is a BIG work-in-progress; use with caution.

-The intuitive LLVM abstraction written in Rust.
+Dorian is an intuitive high-level abstraction for LLVM, written in Rust with only one dependency (LLVM!).

 ```rs
 use crate::dorian::Dorian;